 SPL allows assignment to the array-id of an indirect array since it is really a pointer.
 HP C/XL does not permit assignments to any array-id.
 You may simulate the process by using a pointer to array cell zero.
-(See "ARRAY Declaration" in Chapter 4.)
+(See "ARRAY Declaration".)